hrishikeshdeshpande111/blockchain_py/README.md

 **Dependencies** :
 This program requires the following dependencies:

-Python 3
+Python 3,
-hashlib
+hashlib,
-json
+json,
-time
+time,
-requests
+requests,

 **Usage** :
 To use this program, simply run the Python script blockchain.py using Python 3.
 The program will create a new blockchain and add some transactions.
 It will then mine a new block and print the entire blockchain.